cozy/cozy-ui/react/CozyDialogs/Readme.md

-## CozyDialogs

 Pre-built modals ready to be directly used in applications, based on MUI Dialog.

-* CozyDialog : default Cozy modal
+* Dialog : default Cozy modal
-* CozyConfirmDialog : used for confirmation popup
+* ConfirmDialog : used for confirmation popups
-* CozyIllustrationDialog : used for illustration as title
+* IllustrationDialog : used for illustration as title
-* CozyFixedDialog : default one but with both title/actions fixed
+* FixedDialog : default one but with both title/actions fixed
-* CozyActionsFixedDialog : default one but with title fluid and actions fixed
+* FixedActionsDialog : default one but with title fluid and actions fixed

 ### Props
 * size : `<string>` Should be S, M (default), L